 A majority of our product sales are currently denominated in U.S. dollars and fluctuations in the value of the U.S. dollar relative to foreign currencies could decrease demand for our products and adversely impact our financial performance.
 For example, if the value of the U.S. dollar increases relative to foreign currencies, our products could become more costly to the international consumer and therefore less competitive in international markets, or if the value of the U.S. dollar decreases relative to the Singapore dollar or the Canadian dollar, it would become more costly in U.S. dollars for us to manufacture our products in Singapore and/or in Canada.
 Additionally, our expenses are generally denominated in the currencies of the countries in which our operations are located, which is primarily in the United States, with a portion of expenses incurred in Singapore and Canada where a significant portion of our manufacturing operations are located.
 Our results of operations and cash flows are, therefore, subject to fluctuations due to changes in foreign currency exchange rates.
 The volatility of exchange rates depends on many factors that we cannot forecast with reliable accuracy.
 We have experienced and will continue to experience fluctuations in our net income or loss as a result of transaction gains or losses related to revaluing certain current asset and current liability balances that are denominated in currencies other than the functional currency of the entities in which they are recorded.
-For example, for the six months ended June 30, 2017 and for the years ended December 31, 2016 and 2015, we experienced foreign currency losses of nil, \$1.5 million, and \$1.6 million, respectively.
+For example, we experienced foreign currency gain of \$0.4 million during the nine months ended September 30, 2018, and losses of \$0.1 million and \$1.5 million during the years ended December 31, 2017 and 2016, respectively.
 Fluctuations in currency exchange rates could have an adverse impact on our financial results in the future.